babyblue64/court_data_fetcher/README.md

 ---

 ## 3️⃣ Clone the Repo
-Clone the repo to a directory on your host machine:
+Clone the repo to a directory on your host machine (github: https://github.com/babyblue64/court_data_fetcher)

 ---